PiotrJustyna/road-to-orleans/3b/readme.md

 # readme

-This example builds on ttop of Solution 3 by introducing datadog as an APM tool.
-The goal is to demonstrate how:
+This example builds on top of Solution 3 by introducing datadog as an APM tool.
+The goal is to demonstrate how to:

 * send orleans metrics to datadog
 * implement `IMetricTelemetryConsumer` with datadog